 You'll see the following screen:

-Please note: If you're not seeing the btnExecute.Click, but a btnSubmit.Click instead, it means that you're not using a Webservice block, but a Form (beta) block.
-This specific tutorial is intended for Webservice blocks.
+Please note: If you're not seeing the btnExecute.Click name, but a btnSubmit.Click name instead, it means that you're not using a Webservice block, but a Form (beta) block.
+Please scroll down to the "BONUS CONTENT" and perform the steps described first.
+Then come back to this part of the tutorial.

 - Click on the + icon below the ASSIGNMENT label: